miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :width: 499px
        :align: right

-Because most functional MRI measuring sequences don't acquire every slice in a volume at the same time we have to account for that.
-For example, if you acquire a volume with 37 slices in a ascending fashion and each slice would be acquired every 50ms, there still would be a difference of 1.8s between the first and the last slice.
+Because functional MRI measurement sequences don't acquire every slice in a volume at the same time we have to account for the time defferences among the slices.
+For example, if you acquire a volume with 37 slices in ascending order, and each slice is acquired every 50ms, there is a difference of 1.8s between the first and the last slice acquired.
+You must know the order in which the slices were acquired to be able to apply the proper correction.
+Slices are typically acquired in one of three methods:  descending (top-down) order; ascending order (bottom-up); or interleaved (acquire every other slice in each direction), where the interleaving may start at the top or the bottom.
 (Left: *ascending*, Right: *interleaved*)

 .. only:: latex